 Experiencing all this while having a view of the breathtaking Canadian Rockies makes Rocky Mountaineer pretty spectacular.
 Take a look.

-Another feature of the Rocky Mountaineer most people don’t realize is that your trip is all inclusive, meaning ALL:
+Another feature of Rocky Mountaineer most people don’t realize is that your trip is all-inclusive, meaning ALL:

 - Dining onboard the train